naiveJeanne/Final-project/README.md

 ### Simulation's variables of uncertainty
 The parameter of every round (K,N,P)
-K -- the position of the open move of the first player N -- times of playing tic tac toe game in a roll -- int in 500, 1000, 2000 or more (discrete) P -- the probability of the user to be the first player in the round -- float between 0 and 1 (continuous distribution)
+K -- the position of the open move of the first player -- int in 1, 2, 3, 4, 5, 6, 7, 8 (discrete distribution)
+N -- times of playing tic tac toe games in a roll -- int in 50, 100, 1000 (discrete distribution) P -- the probability of the user to be the first player in the round -- float between 0 and 1 with gap 0.02 (continuous distribution)

 I choose optimized move using MiniMax Theorem instead of a random one, I believe the former one is more like a human act.
 So my projects is a representation of reality to some extent.